gowvp/onvif/README.md

 Simple management of onvif IP-devices cameras. onvif is an implementation of  ONVIF protocol for managing onvif IP devices.
 The purpose of this library is convenient and easy management of IP cameras and other devices that support ONVIF standard.

+> **Note**: This repository is a fork and modification of [use-go/onvif](https://github.com/use-go/onvif).
+We have made custom changes based on the original work.
+Special thanks to the original authors and contributors of the use-go/onvif project.

 ## Installation

 To install the library,  use **go get**: